 Subnivean ZoneFebruary 20, 2019

-Do you ever wonder where all the critters go to make it through the winter?
+Do you ever wonder where all the critters go on cold winter days to make it through?
 Survival techniques vary, of course, but some utilize the subnivean zone.

 Categorised in: Field Notes